SoftVarE-Group/BroT/README.md

 This repository contains code and evaluation data corresponding to:

-P. M. Bittner, T. Thüm, I. Schaefer: SAT Encodings of the At-Most-k Constraint - A Case Study on Configuring University Courses, submitted to [SEFM 2019][1]
+P. M. Bittner, T. Thüm, I. Schaefer: SAT Encodings of the At-Most-k Constraint - A Case Study on Configuring University Courses, accepted at [SEFM 2019][1]

 [Frisch, A.M., Giannaros, P.A.: SAT Encodings of the At-Most-k Constraint.
 Some Old, Some New, Some Fast, Some Slow.
-In: Proc. of the Tenth Int.
+In: Proc. of the Ninth Int.
 Workshop of Constraint Modelling and Reformulation (2010)][2]

 [comment]: <> (Please cite as:)

 ### Code
 The code is given in two [Eclipse][3] workspaces: `Runtime` and `Development`.
-Additionally, we provide a jar file for testing our BRanch Of study Tool (Brot).
+Additionally, we provide a jar file for testing our Branch of study Tool (BroT).
 It can open [FeatureIDE][7] feature model files and allows creating configurations for them.
 Opening the feature models of some branches may take a few minutes.
 Please note that opening them in the FeatureIDE plugins editor in eclipse may freeze the program because